rachbry/recipme-django-cookbook/README.md

 - Bootstrap
 - Python
 - ElephantSQL Postgres Database
+- Cloudinary - All user submitted recipe photos are uploaded to cloudinary

 - GitPod development environment used
 - GitHub used for version control and code hosting